-ANTH& 206 5 credits Cultural Anthropology
+ANTH&206 [SS] [D] Cultural Anthropology

 Introduction to basic methods and theories used by sociocultural anthropologists in the field, with a focus on the dynamic nature of culture.
-Social and cultural variations of humankind will be analyzed by comparing the world views of various Western and non-Western peoples.
+Social and cultural variations of human kind will be analyzed by comparing the life ways of various Western and non-Western peoples.

-ANTH& 207 Intro to Linguistics
+ANTH& 207 [SS] Intro to Linguistics